 Bottom line

-The honest bottom line: CompTIA Linux+ is moderate at 50/100 in the RoleMath model.
+The honest bottom line: CompTIA Linux+ sits at the core stage, where 12 months of hands-on experience with Linux servers; CompTIA A+, Network+, or Server+, or comparable knowledge is recommended. (a vendor recommendation, not a requirement).
 It is a stronger choice when the credential lines up with your target role and when your prep includes real practice for Linux command-line work, permissions, users and groups, package management, scripting, networking, services, security, and troubleshooting.
 It is a weaker choice if you are only collecting badges or treating anonymous outcome claims as evidence.
-Keep the score, official source row, role tasks, employer-language sample, and AI caveats together before deciding.
+Keep the vendor's stated requirement, the official source, role tasks, employer-language sample, and AI caveats together before deciding.

 Frequently asked questions

-What is the RoleMath difficulty score for CompTIA Linux+?
+What experience does the vendor expect for CompTIA Linux+?

 Should I study from employer-language samples?